tradingfinder forex trade management expert

 By academic definition, an economy enters a recession period when negative economic growth is recorded for two consecutive quarters.

-In this period, production declines and companies begin to lay off employees; this leads to an increase in the unemployment rate, slower wage growth, a sharp drop in demand, and reduced consumer confidence.
+In this period, gross domestic product declines and companies begin to lay off employees; this leads to an increase in the unemployment rate, slower wage growth, a sharp drop in demand, and reduced consumer confidence.

 Negative Consequences of Economic Recession: